DisnakeDev/disnake/docs/api/events.rst

     :param member: The member who removed the vote.
     :type member: :class:`Member`
-    :param answer_id: The ID of the answer for which the vote was removed.
+    :param answer: The :class:`PollAnswer` object for which the vote was removed.
-    :type answer_id: :class:`int`
+    :type answer: :class:`PollAnswer`

 .. function:: on_raw_message_edit(payload)